Skip to content

 How hard is Carn a' Chaochain?

-Carn a' Chaochain is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 579m of ascent and takes most walkers 4-6 hours.
-Terrain: The Tomich/Cougie estate tracks are reasonable for biking the lower section.
+We grade Carn a' Chaochain at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 579m of climbing; allow 4-6 hours.
+Underfoot: The Tomich/Cougie estate tracks are reasonable for biking the lower section.

 Where do I park for Carn a' Chaochain?